Duration: 8 weeks

 - Revise judgments and change behaviors through reflective practice.

-- Develop and demonstrate an interpersonal rapport that encompasses psychological, moral and emotional values.
+- Develops and demonstrate an interpersonal rapport that encompasses psychological, moral and emotional values.

 - Respond effectively to unexpected communication from persons of other cultures, gender, generational and social-economic backgrounds.